Gossip: Chas 'n' Dave to headline rock festival

 Thanks to woof for bringing the original David Emery article to my attention.

-Using the now and offset attributes of <txp:smd_cal_now /> you can set ‘now’ to be any time you like and make calculations based on a particular date.
+Using the now and offset attributes of <txp:smd_cal_now /> you can effectively set ‘now’ to be any time you like and make calculations based on a particular date.

 Plugging the ?month and ?year codes in allows you to make <txp:smd_article_event /> track the calendar.
 So you can automatically show only the events that occur in the month the visitor is browsing via the calendar: